To the Mom with the Loud Kid in Church

 Here are three reasons why being in church with your rowdy kid is the best thing you can do.

 Your family culture is being established in the routine you are creating today.

 You’re not going to wait until they’re older to establish good eating habits or sleep habits.

 You aren’t going to wait until their adult teeth grow in before you start brushing, so why would you wait to establish good spiritual habits?

 If going to church is part of your family routine, you will have a much easier time dragging your teenager out of bed than if you decide to start going to church when they’re teenagers.

 At that point, you will feel like only Jesus can help you deal with that attitude they’ve developed.

 This post, To the Mom with the Loud Kid in Church from a Pastor’s Wife, contains some affiliate links for your convenience.
-This means if you make a purchase after clicking a link, I will earn a small commission at no additional cost to you.
+This means if you make a purchase after clicking a link, I will earn a commission at no additional cost to you.
 Read my full disclosure policy.

 And honestly, every kid I know loves church.

 People that are willingly get up early to teach kids about Jesus on one of their two days off are awesome.
 They have a genuine love for kids and Jesus, and kids love to be around that kind of energy.